We are part of a data team working on a predictive maintenance use case at a car rental company.

 - Prediction (or supervised learning): to predict a target variable (including labels), given a set of input features

-Automated Machine Learning is available within the platform to help with some important decisions like the type of algorithms and parameters of those algorithms.
-Here, we’ll go with Quick Prototypes, the default suggestions.
+Automated Machine Learning helps with some important decisions like choosing the type of algorithms and parameters of those algorithms.
+Select Automated Machine Learning and then Quick Prototypes, the default suggestions.

 Understanding the Model¶

-For example, we can get the number of correct and incorrect predictions made by this Random Forest model in a Confusion matrix.
-We can see the ROC curve that is used to calculate the AUC, the metric using which we selected our top model, or explore Detailed metrics.
+For example, we can obtain the number of correct and incorrect predictions made by this Random Forest model in a Confusion matrix.
+We can see the ROC curve used to calculate the AUC, the metric used to select our top model, or explore Detailed metrics.

 We can dive into the Decision trees that are aggregated to calculate which features are important and to what extent.
 At the same time, we don’t want to miss out of the important details of this Random Forest for these trees!
 So let’s discuss some of the implications of this model.

 The Variable importance chart displays the importance of each feature in the model for tree-based methods.
 Some important ones are, not surprisingly, related to its age and usage.
-Its time_in_service as well as its last known age and distance predict whether or not the car fails.
+Its time_in_service, as well as its last known age and distance, help predict whether or not the car fails.
 The last known and total mileage (distance_last_known and distance) are also important.
 Finally, data from maintenance records are also useful.
 Among them, R193_Quantity_sum, i.e. the total number of parts used for reason code 193, is important in predicting failure at a later date.

-Contextual knowledge becomes important at this point.
+Contextual knowledge becomes critical at this point.
 For example, knowledge of the rental company’s acquisition strategy for vehicles can discern whether these features are important or why they make sense.
 For now, let’s use the model to make some predictions.